 Customers with solar panel or other distributed generation facilities are able to draw electricity from the utility when their panels do not provide sufficient power for their needs (i.e. night time, overcast days, high usage etc.) and sell excess electricity back to the utility when panels generate more than is immediately needed.

 What is Net Metering?

 When this excess electricity is sent back to the grid, the electric company must then buy that energy from the customer with solar panels.
 The billing system that makes this transaction possible is known as ”net metering.”
 The customer is only paying the “net” total of electricity used from the utility minus electricity sold back to the utility.

 Net metering policies have been around for decades and the details vary from state to state.
-The Energy Policy Act of 2005 mandated that all public utilities must provide net metering options when requested by customers.
+The Energy Policy Act of 2005 mandated that all state electricity regulators begin a regulatory process to consider implementation of net metering options.
 Currently 43 states and the District of Columbia have adopted formal net metering policies.